Parameter controller utilization techniques

 First, load the target models into the animation and align them with the toe and heel.

-Make the leg follow the target, and associate the parameters to each controller.
+The leg follows the target, and parameters are linked to each controller.

-This way, the whole leg can be moved as the target model track is manipulated.
+In this way, the entire leg can be moved as the target model track is manipulated.

 TIPS

-If this happens, turn target tracking off, bend the knee, and then turn tracking back on.
+In these situations, turn target tracking off once, keep the knees bent, and then turn tracking back on.

 Let’s set targets for the left leg in the same way and create a walking animation.

-What to do when a positional relationship with a target is lost
+What to do when the target is out of alignment

 After an operation such as [Undo], the positional relationship with the target may be significantly disrupted.

-In such cases, moving keyframes in the timeline will update the movement and return it to the normal state.
+In such cases, moving keyframes in the timeline will update the timeline and return it to the normal state.

 Was this article helpful?